Chart Color Schemes

 Warrawong displays a diverse mix of dwelling types, with a higher proportion of rental properties than the broader region

-Warrawong's dwelling structures, as per the latest Census, were 65.5% houses and 34.5% other dwellings (semi-detached, apartments, 'other' dwellings).
+Warrawong's dwelling structure in its latest Census comprised 65.5% houses and 34.5% other dwellings.
 In comparison, Non-Metro NSW had 85.5% houses and 14.5% other dwellings.
 Home ownership in Warrawong was at 34.4%, with mortgaged dwellings at 15.7% and rented ones at 49.9%.
-The median monthly mortgage repayment in the area was $1,725, lower than Non-Metro NSW's average of $2,000.
-The median weekly rent figure was $270, compared to Non-Metro NSW's $365.
-Nationally, Warrawong's mortgage repayments were below the Australian average of $1,863, and rents were substantially lower than the national figure of $375.
+The median monthly mortgage repayment in the area was $1,725, below Non-Metro NSW's average of $2,000.
+Median weekly rent in Warrawong was $270, compared to Non-Metro NSW's $365.
+Nationally, Warrawong's mortgage repayments were lower at $1,725 against Australia's average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing